M1 Finance Review

 But recently M1 Finance released a new feature that blows its competitors right out of the water.

 The feature is called M1 Borrow.
-As industry news explains, M1 Borrow allows any investor who has at least $25,000 in a funded portfolio borrow against that portfolio.
+It allows any investor who has at least $25,000 in a funded portfolio borrow against that portfolio.

 This “portfolio line of credit” offers M1 Finance users the option to borrow up to 35 percent of the value of their total portfolio.
 The interest rate for repayment is 3.75 percent and the repayment terms are flexible to say the least, in that currently there are none.